MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Hero Normal`
 `Hero Name`: What it's like underground?
 Or what Groudon is like?

+`Gardevoir Normal`
-Gardevoir Worried: No...
+`Gardevoir Name`: No...
 I'm sorry to say...
 I can't envision it...

 `Hero Normal`
 `Hero Name`: ...OK.

 `Hero Normal`
 `Hero Name`: I thought maybe you knew something, the way you said it.

+`Gardevoir Normal`
-Gardevoir Worried: No. I only wanted to give you encouragement...
+`Gardevoir Name`: No. I only wanted to give you encouragement...

+`Gardevoir Normal`
-Gardevoir Worried: I'm sorry...
+`Gardevoir Name`: I'm sorry...

 `Hero Happy`
 `Hero Name`: No, no. That's fine, too.